-Accounts Receivable vs. Accounts Payable: Their Part in Determining the Financial Health of Your Startup
+Determining the Financial Health of Your Startup With Accounts Receivable or Accounts Payable

 Two types of money flow in and out of businesses: accounts receivable (money coming in) and accounts payable (money going out).
 Both play a role in determining the financial health of your business.

 Accounts receivable is the money customers owe you for products or services you’ve provided.
 It’s crucial because it’s money your business is expecting to receive.